ckoons/till/docs/design/federation.md

 ```

 ### Asymmetric Relationships
-- A can trust B as "member" while B only observes A
+- A can trust B as "trusted" while B only observes A
 - No requirement for reciprocal trust
 - Natural formation of trust clusters